elliehed/dspp/index.md

 - Exploratory analysis and clustering (K-means)
 - Data visualisation and dashboard design
 - Python and Excel
-- Cyber risk and security data ana
+- Cyber risk and security data analysis